Ideographic rune: Late Middle Ages (c. 1300–1500)

-Akin to the early medieval period, use of ideographic runes in latin script texts continued into the High Middle Ages.
-Like the earlier Swedish heathen law fragment, the later provincial Westrogothic law from the 13th century also use the m-rune ᛘ for 'man'.

 In Fragmentum Runico-Papisticum (Mariaklagan, 'Mary-lament'), written in the 14th–15th century, in either Denmark or Scania (then part of Denmark), a unique ideographic rune is used: a medieval g-rune ᚵ, otherwise known as "stung kaun" (compare Old Swedish: stungen kaghen, or geir/gir, of many variants), as an ideograph for 'God'.
 Whether this represents some conventional period use is unknown.
 In contemporary Sweden, runes carried many regional names and variations, thus a name like 'God' for the g-rune is not unrealistic, despite the text being in Old Danish or Old Scanian.